 Recently, I met with a local architectural designer for lunch and we were discussing how one might go about decreasing their carbon footprint.
 Most people would think solar panels, right?
 When we looked at the numbers, geothermal was the winner by a landslide.

 Suppose we take a typical home in New England that has oil heat – say 2,500 square feet of conditioned space.
 Let’s compare the carbon footprint reduction associated with solar PV panels and a geothermal heat pump system.
-We used the US EPA Household Emissions Calculator as the basis for our back-of-the-envelope calculations.
+We used the US EPA Household Carbon Footprint Calculator as the basis for our back-of-the-envelope calculations.

 It is likely that the home would use about 1,000 gallons of home heating oil each year which is equivalent to 22,300 lbs of carbon dioxide.
 The geothermal system would use about 8,000 kWh of electricity which is equivalent to 6,700 lbs of carbon dioxide.
 The net reduction would be 15,600 lbs of carbon dioxide (~70% reduction) just for heating alone.